Joseph Banks Cassava Root Chips are an exotic and relatively healthy snack. Most important – they’re delicious!

 Now that the sampling is done, and almost all the chips are gone, I’d better go out to the store and buy more of these for my husband – or there will be a fight tonight!
 He loves them!

 This article was posted on Friday, March 6th, 2009 at 4:16 pm and is filed under Appetizers, Countries & Cultures, Indonesia, Recipes of the World, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 9 Responses to “Cassava Root Vegetable Chips – Yummy… They’re like Potato Chips.. but lighter and better!”